tgdwyer/tgdwyer.github.io/_chapters/haskell2.md

 ## Glossary

-*Algebraic Data Types (ADTs)*: Custom data types in Haskell defined using the data keyword, allowing the combination of different types into one composite type using the \| operator.
+*Algebraic Data Types*: (or ADTs) Custom data types in Haskell defined using the data keyword, allowing the combination of different types into one composite type using the \| operator.

 *Record Syntax*: An alternate way to define data structures in Haskell with named fields, automatically creating accessor functions for those fields.